KScott6/GRAIN_Pipeline/genome_acquisition/README.md

 2) <prefix>.<accessions/taxa>.MASTER_UPDATED.csv : an unpolished but updated metadata file that includes all the old genomes info, as well as any new unique genome accessions and their metadata.

 3) <prefix>.<accessions/taxa>.NEW_ONLY.tsv : a list of the accessions that passed the deduplication step.

+Take a look at the <prefix>.<accessions/taxa>.NEW_ONLY.tsv file.
+If you don't want to progress with any specific accession, you can simply delete that row from this file, save the file, and progress in this pipeline.

 <br>

 ## Step 2 - download the genome assemblies (optionally, their annotations as well)